-4.6 Engaging with local people and other stakeholders to ensure robust public accountability
+5.6 Engaging with local people and other stakeholders to ensure robust public accountability

-The Council's community engagement activities have been brought together into one overarching strategy.
+The Council's community engagement activities were brought together into one overarching strategy in 2009.
 The key principles of the strategy are that:

 - All communities should be involved in the decisions that affect them - All communities deserve high quality public services, shaped around their needs - Council policies and strategies should reflect local priorities, requirements and aspirations.